AdobeDocs/advertising.en/help/integrations/target/ab-tests-search.md

 ---
 title: Configure A/B Tests for Adobe Advertising Search, Social, & Commerce Ads in Adobe Target
-description: Learn how to set up an A/B test in [!DNL Target] for your Search, Social, & Commerce ads.
+description: "Learn how to set up an A/B test in [!DNL Target] for your [!DNL Google Ads] and [!DNL Microsoft Advertising] ads in Search, Social, & Commerce."
 ---
 # Configure A/B Tests in Adobe Target for Advertising Search, Social, & Commerce Ads

 *Advertisers with Advertising Search, Social, & Commerce only*

+*[!DNL Google Ads] and [!DNL Microsoft Advertising] accounts only*

-Adobe Advertising and Adobe Target make it easy to set up landing page experience A/B tests for digital advertising traffic from ad platforms like [!DNL Google Ads] and [!DNL Microsoft Advertising] to:
+Adobe Advertising and Adobe Target make it easy to set up landing page experience A/B tests for digital advertising traffic [!DNL Google Ads] and [!DNL Microsoft Advertising] to:

 * Improve conversion rates (CVR) and acquisition efficiency measures (such as CPA, CPL, and CAC).

 * Deliver a more personalized landing page experience that's relevant to the ad (for example, matching the image/video creative, copy, keyword, or other advertising signal to the landing page).

 You can also combine the native [[!DNL Analytics] for Advertising](/help/integrations/analytics/overview.md) and [[!DNL Analytics] for [!DNL Target]](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html) integration reporting dimensions that are integrated into Adobe Analytics to measure and visualize your test data with [!DNL Analytics] metrics and success events.

 See the following sections for the prerequisites, instructions to set up A/B tests in [!DNL Target] for click-through traffic from ad platforms managed in Search, Social, & Commerce, and tips on how to measure and visualize your tests in [!DNL Analytics].